kanboard/kanboard/doc/plugin-ldap-client.markdown

 LDAP Library
 ============

-To facilitate LDAP integrations, Kanboard have its own LDAP library.
+To facilitate LDAP integration, Kanboard has its own LDAP library.
 This library can perform common operations.

 Client